asifhg/CGold/docs/tutorials/variables/cache.rst

 Advanced
 ========

-If variable is marked as advanced:
+If a variable is marked as advanced:

 .. literalinclude:: /examples/usage-of-variables/advanced-gui/CMakeLists.txt
   :language: cmake